Friday Night Lights

 The Lamar quarterback ran for multiple first downs and threw long bombs, but was also an interception machine.

-interceptions on three consecutive drives.
+He threw interceptions on three consecutive drives.

 The Lamar defense saved his bacon by holding their opponents to a single field goal on the subsequent drives.